Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Guest

-MRI: MR signs of reduced blood flow in the A1 segments of both ACAs, M3 M4 segments of both MCAs in the distal segments of both ACAs, V5 segment of the PCA, most likely due to atherosclerotic changes.
+MRI: MR signs of decreased blood flow in segments A1 of both ACAs, segments M3 M4 of both MCAs, in the distal segments of both PCAs, segment V5 of the ACA, most likely due to atherosclerotic changes.
 What does this mean and what therapy is needed.
-What are the recommendations?
+What are your recommendations?

 Post date: 15.06.2014 18:00